 When Betty is not forecasting weather, you might find her in the kitchen whipping up a sweet potato pie or running around South Florida trying to keep up with her husband and two sons.

-The weather stays tranquil across South Florida Wednesday night.
-Miami-Dade and Broward counties can expect light north winds with just a few clouds over the area.
-Temperatures are forecast to dip into the mid- to upper 60s overnight.
+The weather remains dry across South Florida Wednesday night.
+Miami-Dade and Broward counties can expect scattered clouds and light, southwest winds overnight with temperatures forecast to dip to the mid 70s.